silvhua/lighthouse-capstone-project/README.md

 <br>

-As hypothesized, predictions had lowest error when at least one of the loads used to calculate LV slope and LV intercept was 80% of 1RM or higher: Residual error was 6.4-6.8 kg when all loads were < 80% 1RM vs. 2.9-3.5 kg when at least one of the loads was 80% or higher.
+As hypothesized, predictions had lowest error when at least one of the loads used to calculate LV slope and LV intercept was 80% of 1RM or higher: For the FW squat, mean absolute error was 7.0-10.9 kg when all loads were < 80% 1RM vs. 3.0-3.7 kg when at least one of the loads was 80% or higher.
 The magnitude of the other load (e.g. 20% vs. 60%) had no meaningful impact.
-Additonally, as long as LV slope and LV intercept were calculated with one of the weights being ~80+ or more, using more than two data points did not meaningfully improve model predictions (error for the `LV 40-60-80-90` model was 2.8 kg vs. 2.9 kg for `LV 40-80`).
+Additonally, as long as LV slope and LV intercept were calculated with one of the weights being ~80+ or more, using more than two data points did not meaningfully improve model predictions (MAE for the `LV 40-60-80-90` was the same as for `LV 40-80`).

 <img src="./output/figures/02%20iteration%20measured%20vs%20predicted%20for%20all%20samples%20SELECT%20MODELS.png" width=600>